 It's important to remember that the 9 Revenue Raisers sees the business as a portfolio of offers, and we look at each offer individually through the lens of these 9 modules.

 It's here we identify who we're helping - who we're solving a problem for.
-Because that's what successful businesses do: solve peoples problems.
+Because that's what successful businesses do: solve problems for specific people.

-For those not familiar with marketing, this concept can seem strange, but the core idea is that every offer solves a problem a prospect has.
+For those not familiar with marketing theory, this concept can seem strange, but the core idea is that every offer solves a problem a prospect has.

-So, while an accountant solves the obvious problem of doing your taxes, some find the problem an expensive luxury watch solves, apart from telling the time, a bit harder to explain.
+So, while an accountant solves the obvious problem of doing your taxes, the problem an expensive luxury watch solves, apart from telling the time, may be a bit harder to explain.

 With the corresponding solutions from the luxury watch potentially being:

 As you can see, these are deeper, more nuanced solutions to deeper, more nuanced problems.
 These deeper problems also play a pivotal role in building a unique business based on deeper solutions.

 But the key point here is that we're identifying who you can help the most using either the products or services available to you.
 What big problem can you solve for people?